1sukey/home_automation/LongWatchdog/readme.md

 ![screenshot](https://raw.githubusercontent.com/dzzie/home_automation/master/LongWatchdog/tiny_watchdog_bb.png)

 <pre>
-An onboard pot allows you to adjust the time delay for the timeout.
-By default this is set between 3 and 30 seconds. you can scale this differently by altering the math.

-If in a jumper pin is brought to ground, then the time delay range is now set between 15 seconds and 2 1/2 minutes.
-You can calibrate a scale based on the serial output and draw time markers on a dial around the pot.

 The watchdog is powered from the parent device and has four exposed header pins in line, it is easily breadboardable and very easy to wire.